 Instructions

-4. Top with chickpeas, raisins and the cup of veggies you set aside.
-Bring to a simmer over high heat, then lower heat to low.
-Cover the pot with a thin dish towel, then place the lid over the top of the towel, and bring the four corners of the towel up and over the lid.
+4. Top with drained chickpeas, raisins, and the cup of veggies you set aside.
+Bring to a boil over high heat, then gradually lower heat to medium-low, maintaining its simmer.
+When simmering, cover the pot with a thin dish towel, then place the lid over the top of the towel, and bring the four corners of the towel up and over the lid.
 This will tighten the seal and keep the steam in, allowing the rice to cook more quickly and evenly.

 7. Uncover the Biryani and fluff up with a fork.
-Top with the toasted cashew and cilantro.
+Top with the toasted cashews and cilantro.

 8. Serve with optional Chutney.